BBQ food safety

 You should use different plates for raw meat, cooked meat, and ready to eat food such as salads and quiches.
 Use different utensils for different foods.

 Keep chilled food out of the fridge for the shortest time possible during preparation.
-This also applies to any desserts you have planned.
-It’s best to store chilled food in the fridge or cool bag (with ice packs) until the main course is finished.
+This also applies to any dessert you have planned.
+It’s best to store chilled food in the fridge or cool bag (with ice packs) until the main course is finished, or if the plates need topping up.

-You may also want to keep any perishable foods, and food usually kept in the fridge, chilled and out of the sun until serving.
+You may also want to keep any food usually kept in the fridge, chilled and out of the sun until serving.

 Managing leftovers